 Auto-generated topic channels

-Common questions about auto-generated channelsHow does YouTube determine when to create an auto-generated channel?
+Common questions about topic channelsHow does YouTube determine when to create an auto-generated channel?

-An auto-generated channel is created when YouTube algorithmically identifies a topic to have a significant presence on the site.
+An auto-generated channel is created when we identify a topic to have a significant presence on the site.
 If a topic doesn't have an auto-generated channel, it may be because:

 - There are only a few videos on the topic.

-- The videos on the topic don't meet our quality threshold.
+- The videos on the topic don't meet YouTube's quality threshold.

-An auto-generated channel presents a collection of videos about a singular subject.
-When the same term can have multiple interpretations ("Chicago" = city; musical; movie; musical band), the auto-generated channel reflects one interpretation of that term.
+An auto-generated channel presents a collection of videos about a single subject.
+When the same term can have multiple interpretations ('Chicago' = city; musical; movie; musical band), the auto-generated channel reflects one interpretation of that term.
 The term might have multiple channels.
 Auto-generated channels also provide: